slimDebug/HuntMmrReader/README.md

 If an error occurs and you would like to report it, please open a new [GitHub issue](https://github.com/slimDebug/HuntMmrReader/issues/new/choose) or on the [steam guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2806779825) page.\
 Errors can be seen in the marked box here:\
 ![grafik](https://user-images.githubusercontent.com/66317138/169690488-0bf63869-52cf-4b5e-8170-54ae1847a787.png)
-It's important that you also provide a Stack trace with the error you're reporting.
-You can obtain a Stack trace by right clicking the error and pressing the _Copy Stack trace to clipboard_ option.

 ## Can I get VAC ban or game ban for using this?